StealthyScripterX/StealthyScripterX/README.md

 ---

 ## 📉 Contributions
 Currently, I don’t have many contributions yet.
 As a student, I'm still learning and not super active on GitHub.
-But as I gain more knowledge and start creating projects, I'll definitely start contributing more! 🚀
+But as I gain more knowledge and start creating projects, I'll definitely start contributing more!

----

-> “The journey of a thousand miles begins with a single step.” — Lao Tzu

 ---